2013 Houston Texans season: Week 1: at San Diego Chargers

 The Texans won their fourth straight regular season opener and picked up their first franchise victory against the San Diego Chargers, improving to 1–4 against them on the late game of ESPN's Week 1 Monday Night Football doubleheader.
-San Diego scored 4 times compared to Houston's 1 to take a 28-7 3rd quarter lead before Houston scored 24 straight points to win 31-28.
+San Diego scored 4 times compared to Houston's 1 to take a 28–7 3rd quarter lead before Houston scored 24 straight points to win 31–28.

 Week 2: vs. Tennessee Titans

-With the OT win, the Texans improved to 2-0 for the 4th straight year.
-In a hard fought defensive battle, Tennessee built up a lead as big as 24-16 before Houston sent it to overtime behind Arian Foster's TD run and 2-point conversion with 1:53 to go in regulation.
-DeAndre Hopkins caught his first career touchdown, which was the game-winning touchdown to give the Texans the 30-24 win.
-If not for this overtime victory, the 2013 Texans would've became the first team since the 2001 Carolina Panthers to win their opener and lose the remainder of their games.
+With the overtime win, the Texans improved to 2–0 for the 4th straight year.
+In a hard-fought defensive battle, Tennessee built up a lead as big as 24–16 before Houston sent it to overtime behind Arian Foster's touchdown run and 2-point conversion with 1:53 to go in regulation.
+DeAndre Hopkins caught his first career touchdown, which was the game-winning touchdown to give the Texans the 30–24 win.
+If not for this overtime victory, the 2013 Texans would have become the first team since the 2001 Carolina Panthers to win their opener and lose the remainder of their games.

 Week 3: at Baltimore Ravens

-The Texans' 14-game losing streak started in Baltimore, where the Ravens pummeled Houston, 30-9.
-The Texans fell to 2-1.
-After Houston grabbed a 6-3 lead, the Ravens got a pick-six and a punt return for a touchdown to make it 17-6.
-Baltimore outscored Houston in the second half 13-3 en route to a 30-9 win.
+The Texans' 14-game losing streak started in Baltimore, where the Ravens pummeled Houston, 30–9.
+The Texans fell to 2–1.
+After Houston grabbed a 6–3 lead, the Ravens got a pick-six and a punt return for a touchdown to make it 17–6.
+Baltimore outscored Houston in the second half 13–3 en route to a 30–9 win.

 Week 4: vs. Seattle Seahawks

-After falling behind 3-0 at the end of the first quarter, the Texans scored 20 unanswered to build up a 20-3 halftime lead.
-But with a 20-6 fourth quarter lead, Houston gave up two touchdowns, including a pick-six by Richard Sherman to tie the game at 20.
-The Seahawks won in overtime 23-20 on Steven Hauschka's 45-yard field goal with 3:23 to go in OT.
-With the surprising loss, the Texans fell to 2-2.
+After falling behind 3–0 at the end of the first quarter, the Texans scored 20 unanswered to build up a 20–3 halftime lead.
+But with a 20–6 fourth quarter lead, Houston gave up two touchdowns, including a pick-six by Richard Sherman to tie the game at 20.
+The Seahawks won in overtime 23–20 on Steven Hauschka's 45-yard field goal with 3:23 to go in overtime.
+With the surprising loss, the Texans fell to 2–2.

 Week 5: at San Francisco 49ers

 Matt Schaub threw another pick-six in a blowout loss to the 49ers.
-The final was 34-3 and the Texans fell to 2-3.
+The final was 34–3 and the Texans fell to 2–3.

 Week 6: vs. St. Louis Rams

-St. Louis had 2 straight defensive touchdowns and they dominated Houston 38-13.
-Houston dropped to 2-4.
+St. Louis had 2 straight defensive touchdowns and they dominated Houston 38–13.
+Houston dropped to 2–4.

 Week 7: at Kansas City Chiefs

-Case Keenum got the start in a game that ended with Houston losing 17-16 to Kansas City.
-They would drop to 2-5.
+Case Keenum got the start in a game that ended with Houston losing 17–16 to Kansas City.
+They would drop to 2–5.